augmented-os/augmented-os/docs/architecture/components/task_execution_service/data_model.md

   id: string;                            // UUID for the instance
-  taskDefinitionId: string;              // Reference to task definition workflowInstanceId?: string;           // Reference to parent workflow (if any)
+  taskDefinitionId: string;              // Reference to task definition workflowInstanceId?: string;           // Reference to parent workflow (if any) workflowDefinitionId?: string;         // Reference to workflow definition for efficient filtering
   status: TaskStatus;                    // Current execution status
   type: TaskType;                        // Type of task
   input: Record<string, any>;            // Input data provided for execution